Lido DAO: Aragon Contract Secures Ethereum Liquid Staking Service

 You can follow along with what the Lido team continues to build on top of Aragon’s open source framework in the Lido DAO github.
 Learn more about Lido here.

-Build it yourself: Save resources and launch custom onchain governance by making only minoradjustments to audited and battle-tested designs.
+Build it yourself: Save resources and launch custom onchain governance by making adjustments to audited plugins.
 Start here.

 Discover the Aragon App, the no-code way to build your DAO.